Detecting Hate Speech with GPT-3: Methods

 \subsection{Dataset}

 }

-We use the ETHOS dataset created by \citet{mollas2020ethos}.
-ETHOS is based on comments found in YouTube and Reddit.
+We use the onlinE haTe speecH detectiOn dataSet (ETHOS) dataset of \citet{mollas2020ethos}.
+ETHOS is based on comments from YouTube and Reddit.
 The ETHOS YouTube data is collected through Hatebusters \citep{anagnostou2018hatebusters}.
 Hatebusters is a platform that collects comments from YouTube and assigns a `hate' score to them using a support vector machine.
+That hate score is only used to decide whether to consider the comment further or not.
 The Reddit data is collected from the Public Reddit Data Repository \citep{baumgartner2020pushshift}.
+The classification is done by contributors to a crowd-sourcing platform.
+They are first asked whether an example contains hate speech, and then, if it does, whether it incites violence and other additional details.
 The dataset has two variants: binary and multi-label.
-In the binary dataset comments are classified as hate or non-hate.
-In the multi-label variant, the comments are evaluated on measures that include violence, gender, race, ability, religion, and sexual orientation.
-The examples provided in this paper are from the ETHOS dataset and hence contain typos, misspelling, and offensive content.
+In the binary dataset, comments are classified as hate or non-hate based.
+In the multi-label variant comments are evaluated on measures that include violence, gender, race, ability, religion, and sexual orientation.
+The dataset that we use is as provided by the ETHOS dataset and so contain typos, misspelling, and offensive content.

-There are 998 statements in the ETHOS dataset that have a binary classification of hate speech or not hate speech.
-Of these, the 433 statements that contain hate speech additionally have multiple labels that classify the content, for instance, does the comment have to do with violence, gender, race, nationality, disability, etc. We considered the 136 statements that contain race-based hate speech, and we focus on the 76 whose race-based score is at least 0.5.
-Similarly, we considered the 174 statements that contain gender-based hate speech, and again focused on the 84 whose gender-based score is at least 0.5.
-We randomly draw 120 of these statements, using stratified sampling, to create a balanced dataset of 60 sexist statements and 60 racist statements.
+We begin with all of the 998 statements in the ETHOS dataset that have a binary classification of hate speech or not hate speech.
+Of these, the 433 statements that contain hate speech additionally have labels that classify the content.
+For instance, does the comment have to do with violence, gender, race, nationality, disability, etc?
+We initially considered all of the 136 statements that contain race-based hate speech, but we focus on the 76 whose race-based score is at least 0.5, meaning that at least 50 per cent of annotators agreed.
+Similarly, we initially considered all of the 174 statements that contain gender-based hate speech, and again focused on the 84 whose gender-based score is at least 0.5.
+To create a balanced dataset, we select 120 of these statements to result in 60 sexist statements and 60 racist statements.
 For comparison purposes, we randomly draw 120 statements that are classified as not hate speech.
+The balanced sample enables us to more easily understand our results.